What to Expect

 What happens if I miss my hearing?

-If you miss your hearing, the judge will send out an Order of Dismissal.
-If you still want your hearing, you must send OAH a written explanation of why you missed your hearing.
+If you miss your hearing, the judge will send out an order dismissing your case.
+If you still want your hearing, you must send OAH a written explanation of why you did not attend.
+A form to do this will be attached to your dismissal order.